amberzzf/Assembler/README.md

   JUMPZ main
 This could be easily fixed by detecting when a section is being defined and creating a 2d array holding the sections
-eg: [["main", "ADD 1", "ADDM 2", "JUMPZ main"], ["body", etc]] -Not a limitation but would add register addressing modes
+eg: [["main", "ADD 1", "ADDM 2", "JUMPZ main"], ["body", etc]] -Not a limitation but would add register addressing modes in future

 ps: Please replace the file path with your own